liushunyu/blog/_posts/2019-06-21-Python is not installed as a framework.md

 ---
 layout:     post
-title:      "ImportError: Python is not installed as a framework"
+title:      "Python is not installed as a framework"
 subtitle:    "运行 matplotlib 时出现 ImportError: Python is not installed as a framework."
 date:       2019-06-21
 author:     Shunyu